Publication history of Wonder Woman: The Golden Age

 During 1942 to 1947, images of bound and gagged women frequently graced the covers of Sensation Comics and Wonder Woman.
 In Wonder Woman #3 (Feb.-March 1943), Wonder Woman herself ties up several women, dresses them in deer costumes and chases them through the forest.
 Later she rebinds them and displays them on a platter.

 In addition, Diana is rendered powerless if she allowed a male to chain her bracelets together, although Marston reasoned this as a message to readers warning against allowing men to take away the liberties of women.
 Male characters were also commonly bound, mainly by Wonder Woman herself, although less prominently than women were, and members of both sexes were often dressed in reviling clothing after being captured and enslaved.
-The comic's sexual subtext has been noted, leading to debates over whether it provided an outlet for Dr. Marston's sexual fantasies or whether it was meant (perhaps unconsciously) to appeal to, and possibly influence, the developing sexuality of young readers.
+The comic's sexual subtext has been noted, leading to debates over whether it provided an outlet for Marston's sexual fantasies or whether it was meant (perhaps unconsciously) to appeal to, and possibly influence, the developing sexuality of young readers.

 The bondage and submission elements had a broader context for Marston, who had worked as a prison psychologist.
 The themes were intertwined with his theories about the rehabilitation of criminals, and from her inception, Wonder Woman wanted to reform the criminals she captured (a rehabilitation complex was created by the Amazons on Transformation Island, a small island near Paradise Island).
 A core component in Marston's conception of Wonder Woman was "loving submission", in which kindness to others would result in willing submission derived from agape based on Moulton's own personal philosophies.

 Alongside the bondage themes in Marston's work, there was a strong feminist presence in Wonder Woman's stories with one titled Battle for Womanhood which saw Diana foiling a plot to discourage the government from allowing women in the workplace.
-The villain of the piece, Doctor Psycho, was even partially inspired by Marston's anti-feminist and anti-suffrage undergraduate advisor, Hugo Munsterberg.
+The villain of the piece, Doctor Psycho, was partially inspired by Marston's anti-feminist and anti-suffrage undergraduate advisor, Hugo Munsterberg.
 Other stories included a future storyline with a woman US President and a depiction of a lost 'Golden Age' where men shared equal labour, housekeeping and childcare responsibilities with their wives.

 During this period, Wonder Woman joined the Justice Society of America featured in All Star Comics as its first female member.
 Reflecting the mores of this pre-feminist era, Wonder Woman served as the group's secretary, despite being one of the group's most powerful members.